ncoghlan/misc/notes/python3/questions_and_answers.rst

 features to the Python 2 series, and have been `quite emphatic`_ that attempts to backport features (other than via PyPI modules like ``unittest2``, ``contextlib2`` and ``configparser``) are unlikely to receive significant support from python-dev.
-We're not *opposed* to such efforts - it's merely the case that (outside a few specific exceptions like :pep:`466`) we aren't interested in doing them ourselves, and are unlikely to devote significant amounts of time to assisting those that *are* interested.
+As long as they don't attempt to present themselves as providing official Python releases, we're not *opposed* to such efforts - it's merely the case that (outside a few specific exceptions like :pep:`466`) we aren't interested in doing them ourselves, and are unlikely to devote significant amounts of time to assisting those that *are* interested.

 A third category of user negatively affected by the change are those users that deal regularly with binary data formats and had mastered the